Developing Critical Thinking Skills At KS2 Using Same Surface Different Depth Problems: How I Wish I’d Taught Maths (5)

 - Ally buys a pack of 12 stickers.
 She has spent 15% of her birthday money.
 How much birthday money has Ally got left? (again, I would adjust the price into something more workable)

-Another great way to translate problem solving into a primary context is through topical maths activities, and you can read more about that in this blog.
+Another great way to translate problem solving into a primary context is through topical maths investigations.

 Extending both ideas, we could make a grid where the rows contained questions with a different surface structure and the columns contained questions with the same deep structure.
 This grid could be cut into individual boxes with pupils having to sort each box accordingly, to reconstruct the grid.

-One way of helping children understand the deep structure of division problems, is to ask children if this is a tiger, cake or money sort of division question.
+One questioning in the classroom strategy for helping children understand the deep structure of division problems, is to ask children if this is a tiger, cake or money sort of division question.

 What this means is, could we swap the surface features of the problem we are given to one involving tigers, or cake or money?